 Wage Subsidy Programs

 Wage subsidy programs create work opportunities, especially within small businesses, that might otherwise be unavailable.
-EHRC’s Green Jobs program is subsidizing placements for unemployed and underemployed youth in the green energy and technology subsector.
+EHRC’s Discovering Potential program can subsidize internship or training placements for youth in the green energy and technology subsector.
 If you are considering entering this innovative subsector than this is a program you should make your future employer aware of.

 Organizational events, such as hiring calls or job fairs, are opportunities to familiarize yourself with what options are available in the sector, and the expectations employers have for potential hires.
 You can find these on company websites and social media.
 For news on events EHRC is attending, sign up to our newsletter and follow us on Twitter, Facebook, and LinkedIn.